RagexPrince683/xenofactions/README.md

-*tries to Fix for xradar-mcheli compatibility because bobcat can't code
+*tries to Fix for xradar-mcheli compatibility before I realized it was a config option because why wouldn't it be